 Bulgaria is an eastern European country strategically located overlooking the Black Sea, covered in an expanse of mountainous plains, hot springs and stunning nature.

-Here are the reasons to be a digital nomad in Bulgaria:
+Here are 3 reasons to be a digital nomad in Bulgaria:

 - Low Cost of Living